cansumalak/cansumalak.github.io/_pages/about.md

   - /about.html
 ---

-I’m a PhD student at the [Faculty of Information](https://ischool.utoronto.ca/) (iSchool) at the [University of Toronto](https://www.utoronto.ca) where my doctoral research is advised by [Dr. Nadia Caidi](https://caidi.ischool.utoronto.ca).
+I’m a PhD candidate at the [Faculty of Information](https://ischool.utoronto.ca/) (iSchool) at the [University of Toronto](https://www.utoronto.ca) where my doctoral research is advised by [Dr. Nadia Caidi](https://caidi.ischool.utoronto.ca).

 I work as a teaching associate at the [Institute of Communication, Culture, Information, and Technology (ICCIT)](https://www.utm.utoronto.ca/iccit/institute-communication-culture-information-and-technology) and also a part of the [Third Space Lab](https://thirdspace.toronto.edu/) directed by Dr. Ishtiaque Ahmed in the Department of Computer Science, the University of Toronto.
 I am also affiliated with the [Centre for Refugee Studies (CRS)](https://crs.info.yorku.ca) and a member of the [Association for Information Science and Technology(ASIS&T)](https://www.asist.org) and [Design Research Society](https://www.designresearchsociety.org/cpages/home).